Physics-50/Module-1/docs/week1.md

 ## Collecting Data

 Once you have loaded beads into two or more adjacent nodes of the standing wave, you are ready to measure bead spacing to find the wavelength and speed of your sound waves.
 Before embarking on a careful -- and probably time-consuming -- series of repeated measurements, you should always do some explorations to troubleshoot your basic approach and find out what factors within your control are relevant to ensuring high-quality results.
-There is no point in carefully controlling something that changes your result by 1\%, while ignoring a systematic error that shifts all your results by 20\% or even a factor of two!
+There is no point in carefully controlling something that changes your result by 1%, while ignoring a systematic error that shifts all your results by 20% or even a factor of two!

 + Perform and analyze a single measurement (yes, one trial) reasonably but quickly, to check that your basic approach is working.
 (For instance, your speed of sound should not be a few centimeters per second, or greater than the speed of light.
 Since others have measured the speed of sound before you, perhaps you can look up the accepted value and ensure that you are within a factor of two.)

 + Get an understanding of the repeatability and precision of your measurement.
 What options do you have for measuring bead spacing?
-Hint:  you have a ruler and [calipers](calipers), but you also have the ability to take a picture of the levitated beads with the ruler as a scale bar.
+Hint:  you have a ruler and [calipers](calipers){:target="_blank"}, but you also have the ability to take a picture of the levitated beads with the ruler as a scale bar.
 How do your choices influence the precision you can achieve?

 + Check other factors that might affect your measurement and its reproducibility.
 (Creativity is encouraged!)